Anthurium clarinervium, commonly known as Cardboard Anthurium in its native Mexico, is an easy-to-care plant.

 - Espoma AP8 8-Quart Organic Potting Mix

-- Dr. Earth Pot of Gold All Purpose Potting Soil
+- Dr. Earth Pot of Gold All-Purpose Potting Soil

-The amount of nutrition you put in is directly proportional to the growing size and health of the plant.
+Moreover, the amount of nutrition you put in is directly proportional to the growing size and health of the plant.

 It is ideal for fertilizing your plants every two months in the growing season and once in the rest of the season.